MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Properties of 3-regular graphs

-This section begins by establishing the definitions of a \(k\)-regular graph, a \(k\)-regular polyhedron, and the midpoint subdivision operation.
-It then provides a formal proof that the midpoint subdivision of a polyhedron induces all-hex elements if and only if the polyhedron is 3-regular.
-The necessity of this condition is also proved by showing that any 3-regular polyhedron satisfy the Global Necessary Condition for hex meshing proposed in \cite{liu2018singularity}.
+This section begins by establishing the definitions of \(k\)-regular graph, \(k\)-regular polyhedron, and midpoint subdivision operation.
+It then provides a theorem that the midpoint subdivision of a polyhedron induces all-hex elements if and only if the polyhedron is 3-regular.
+The proof of this theorem is provided in Appendix \ref{apd:only3RegularPolyhedronAfterMidpointSubdivisionGivesAllHex}.

 \begin{definition}[\(k\)-regular graph] A \(k\)-regular graph is an undirected graph \(G = (V, E)\) where every vertex \(v \in V\) is incident to \(k\) edges or has \(k\) neighboring vertices. \end{definition}